Kathy Carrington, CAP-OM

 My joy is back and my passion renewed.
 I thrive on the collaboration and opportunities presented in business ownership so this is where I’ll stay.
 Self-employment is where I have the most freedom to shine the brightest.
 As a virtual assistant, being of service creates synchronicity with what I value most…helping others.
 My strong reputation for executive-level support has allowed me to rebuild my practice with ease and I’m delighted to be securing my ideal clients.
 Openings will occur from time to time, so be in touch if you’d like more information about working together.

-On the personal side, I live in a small town with the neighborly feel of ‘Maybury’ with my husband and two cats, Winnie and Pooh.
+I live in a small town with the neighborly feel of ‘Mayberry’ with my husband and two cats, Winnie and Pooh.
 My grown children live nearby and I love that we can visit anytime we want.
 When I’m not working, you’ll find me at home chilling with my husband, reading to learn something new, watching an action movie, tending to my dozen or so indoor plants, or outdoor flower gardens, or in the kitchen cooking up a delicious meal.
-To express my creativity I like to cook, sing, write, draw/sketch, and recently I’ve taken up oil painting.
+To express my creativity I like to cook, sing, write, draw/sketch, and recently I tried my hand at oil painting.

-My favorite activity is our monthly family game night.
-My daughters and their families gather at my house for a big dinner (did I mention, I love to cook) and an evening of laughter and friendly competition.
-Nothing better than having fun with the people I love most.
+My favorite activity is our family monthly game night.
+My daughters and their families gather for a big dinner (did I mention, I love to cook) and an evening of laughter and friendly competition.
+There’s nothing better than having fun with the people I love most.

-Giving back is important to me.
-I’m a consistent supporter of our local charities with donations.
-I’m about to embark on volunteering with Habitat for Humanity.
-I’ve wanted to do it for a long time and a local build is happening making it an ideal time to get involved.
-If I had a bucket list, it would never end.
-There’s too much to experience to fit on a list so my list consists of one goal and that is to stay open, say yes more than I say no, and embrace life fully every day.
+If I had a bucket list, it would be never-ending.
+There’s too much to fit on a list so my list consists of one goal and that is to stay open, say yes more than I say no, and embrace life fully every day.